modern-online/latent_intimacies/demolition/readme.md

 ## Training Chatterbot with custom data

 We trained Chatterbot with our personal Whatsapp Messages.
 Have a look at this brief [tutorial](https://maazirfan.medium.com/building-a-chatbot-from-whatsapp-conversations-a-step-by-step-tutorial-48290cd458ef) on how to obtain data from WhatsApp and prepare it for training.

 Things to keep in mind:
 (1) If you export data from different devices (i.e. exporting from iPhone and Android), the data cleaning might be slightly different.
-(2) If you have messages in multiple languages, uniformising to a single language is necessary (3) For the demolition script to work, the clean version of the data in a LIST format, must be placed in a clean_data.txt file, in clean_data subfolder within your demolition directory, like this: /clean_data/clean_data.txt
+(2) If you have messages in multiple languages, uniformising to a single language is necessary.
+(3) For the demolition script to work, the clean version of the data in a LIST format, must be placed in a clean_data.txt file, in clean_data subfolder within your demolition directory, like this: /clean_data/clean_data.txt
 (4) demolition_jetson.py uses a smaller random sample of the entire dataset (our WhatsApp data was quite large and therefore constant re-training becomes slow).
 If your data is relatively small, you can modify line 74 to increase sample_size.

 You can use our little scripts for translation (/utils/translate.py ; you will need to additionally install [deep_translator](https://pypi.org/project/deep-translator/) module via pip) as well as data cleaning (/utils/clean_text_data.py) but some adjustments are likely to be required based on text formatting.